Our learning is structured around these key areas:

 The most efficient way to become licensed in another state, may be to apply for an 'NCEES Record', although this may still take several months.
 Find out more about this service.

-ICE and the Engineering Council are working with NCEES to get better recognition for Chartered Engineers, so please let us know through your regional representative or firstname.lastname@example.org if you encounter any difficulties with the recognition of your academic qualifications when applying for PE licensure.
+The Engineering Council is working with NCEES to get better recognition for Chartered Engineers, so please let us know through [email protected] if you encounter any difficulties with the recognition of your academic qualifications or CEng status when applying for PE licensure.

 ICE has representatives in six regions of the USA.
 Find out how you can get in touch with your representative.